 Minnie Bell Marshall Love died on October 3, 1988 in Edgewater, Anne Arundel, Maryland.
 Loretta Amelia Love Dewey died on February 2, 1985 in Michelville, Maryland.

+There is a the time line for Jesse Alvin Love on TimeToast.
 All documentation for this blog is also on Jesse's timeline.

 I WOULD LOVE TO HEAR FROM YOU.
 All comments are welcome; however, if they are inappropriate, they will not be published.